adap/flower/examples/federated-diffusion/README.md

 This example demonstrate how to implement federated learning for training diffusion models using `Flower` and `Diffusers`.
-The example can be run on CPU but it will be very slow, it is recommended to run it on a CUDA GPU.
+The example can be run on CPU but it will be very slow, it is recommended to run it on a CUDA GPU (note that by default, it will still run on CPU, you need to modify `config.py` in order to set the device to `cuda`).

 ## Dependencies